xleonzhao/ccnp-encor/07-EIGRP.md

 ## load balancing

 * support both ECMP and non-equal cost multiple path
+  * as long as installed in the EIGRP RIB, the routes will be used for routing
+* variance value: FD for a route multiplied by the EIGRP _variance multiplier_.
-* variance value: like threshold, FD below it will be installed into RIB
+  * Any feasible successor’s FD with a metric below the EIGRP variance value is installed into the RIB.
+  * EIGRP installs multiple routes up to the maximum number of ECMP routes

-> Dividing the feasible successor metric by the successor route metric provides the variance multiplier.
-The variance multiplier is a whole number, so any remainders should always round up.
+* variance multiplier: dividing the feasible successor metric by the successor route metric provides the variance multiplier.

 # Failure Detection and Timers